-The Head of Public Protection is responsible for:
+The Chief Communities Officer is responsible for:

-- Writing, reviewing, and implementing the Council's Hate Crime Policy - Reporting to General Management Team and Portfolio Holder for Community Safety every six months on the number of hate crime and hate incidents, training, and any changes to policy or guidance. - Championing training and the dissemination of this policy and associated guidance across the Council.
+- Writing, reviewing, and implementing the Council's Hate Crime Policy - Reporting to General Management Team and Portfolio Holder for Community Safety every six months on the number of hate crime and hate incidents, training, and any changes to policy or guidance. - Championing training and the dissemination of this policy and associated guidance across the Council. - The Chief Communities Officer is responsible for facilitating the Complex Case Panel they do everything they can to support and protect service users/employees from intimidation and harassment.
+Other roles of officers at this level include: